tech-andgar/test-angular-2024-05-26/README.md

 ## Description

-TestAngularABC is a simple web application developed as a technical test using Angular, HTML, JavaScript, TypeScript, and CSS.
+TestAngular20240526 is a simple web application developed as a technical test using Angular, HTML, JavaScript, TypeScript, and CSS.

 ## Features